WELCOME TO YEAR 1

 If any parents or grandparents or grandparents would like to help listen to readers in our class you are very welcome to come in any morning between 8:55 and 9:15.

-Our outdoor is 'Muddy Monday'.
-Each Monday we will take our learning outside and enjoy using our outdoor environment.
-Please can the children come to school with wellies and waterproofs each Monday and also wear clothes suitable for being outdoors such as leggings and a jumper.
-The children do not need to wear their uniform on Muddy Mondays.
+Our outdoor is Tuesday.
+Each Tuesday we will take our learning outside and enjoy using our outdoor environment.
+Please can the children come to school with wellies and waterproofs each Tuesday and also wear clothes suitable for being outdoors such as leggings and a jumper.
+The children do not need to wear their uniform on Tuesdays.

 Phonics is a very important part of the Year 1 journey and, through their phonics, the children will become more confident and fluent readers and writers.
 We will begin by revising phases 2-4 which the children have covered in Reception class and we will then move on to phase 5 where the children will learn alternative spellings and pronunciations for the sounds they have already learnt.
 The children will take part in daily phonics sessions and will be given lots of opportunities to build on this in their reading and writing lessons.